 • Between towns 90 kph

-• Any time you see a town limit sign, you must slow to 60 kph.
+• Any time you see a town limit sign, you must slow to 60 kph, there will not be a separate speed limit sign.

-• Special zones are usually marked 40 kph, those signs are good for 300 meters or until the next intersection unless a specific distance is noted.
+• Special zones are usually marked 40 kph, those signs are good until the next intersection unless a specific distance is noted.

 • No right turn on red.